-The Randori-no-kata(乱取りの形) is the first kata in the BAA Grading syllabus.
+The Randori-no-kata(乱取りの形) is the first kata in the BAA/JAA and SAF syllabi.

-The Randori-no-kata demonstrates the 17 basic techniques (Ju-nana hon) that illustrate the principles behind techniques used in Randori (乱取り, free-practice) and in Shiai (Competition).
-The Randori-no-kata is also used as a tool to teach fundamental budo principles of avoidance, spacing, breaking-balance, pinning, locking, throwing and ukemi.
+The Randori-no-kata demonstrates 17 basic techniques (Ju-nana hon) that illustrate the principles behind the techniques used in Randori (乱取り, free-practice) and allowable in Shiai (Competition).
+The Randori-no-kata is also used as a tool to teach the fundamental budo principles of avoidance, spacing, breaking-balance, pinning, locking, throwing and ukemi.

-The 17 techniques are broken into the following four sections:
+The 17 techniques are broken into the four sections as follows

 Martial Arts Classes for Children & Adults in Dublin.
 Join Ireland's leading Sport Aikido Club and train with World, European & International competitive players.
 Improve confidence and learn useful self defence skills of Tomiki Ryu Aikido in Dublin. ダブリン 富木合気道 昭道館合気道 合気道競技